-In recent years, smart contracts have become a hot topic in the blockchain world, but it is not publicly known that smart contracts are not the new concept.
-Although not being new in theory, they got put into use only since invention and adoption of blockchain technology.
+In recent years, smart contracts have become a hot topic in the blockchain world.
+Still, it is not publicly known that smart contracts are not the new concept.
+Although not being new in theory, they got put into use only since the invention and adoption of blockchain technology.

 Smart contracts are currently the most actively explored field within the blockchain society.
-They can bring many potential benefits to various business sectors, and we will talk more about these benefits later in this article.
+They can bring many potential benefits to various business sectors.
+We will talk more about these benefits later in this article.